tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 that is required to be associated with each server is:

 - The URI Template of the DoH server {{!RFC8484}}
-- The public key of the DoH server used for proxied obfuscated queries
+- The public HPKE {{!I-D.irtf-cfrg-hpke}} key of the DoH server used for proxied obfuscated queries
 - A list of domains for which the DoH server is authoritative

 This information can be retrieved from several different sources.
 The primary source